NikhilMotagi/RockPapperScissor/README.md

 Hello ,
 This is my FIRST Python GUI based application .
 It is a very simple game of Rock Paper Scissor .
+Scroll down for instructions and go to master for exes.
 ![mainwindow](https://user-images.githubusercontent.com/108187933/177034652-7b2c7776-2946-4360-9925-8e7c09d67059.JPG)

 For creating GUI I have used PyQt along with Qt designer .Qt designer makes creating a page design and getting it's code very easy.